chen-ky/abbr.ninja-web/README.md

 # abbr.ninja Frontend

-This is the frontend code for a link shortener on [abbr.ninja](https://abbr.ninja/).
+This is the frontend code for the link shortener on [abbr.ninja](https://abbr.ninja/).

 Source code for: